awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 + Removes the EXPLAIN keyword and EXPLAIN options, if present
 + Removes trailing spaces
 + Removes all literals
-+ Preserves whitespace and case for readability
++ Preserves space and case for readability

 For example, take the following statement\.